 Mansfield Ohio is home to one of the most haunted places in the state, the Ohio State Reformatory.
-Come Explore its mystery with Haunted Journeys.
+Come explore its mystery with Haunted Journeys.

 The original goal was to reform them by teaching them useful skills and motivating their spirituality.
-Unfortunately, eventually Ohio was forced to change this with its growing prison population, opening its cells to hardened criminals to OSR.
-With this, the Reformatory became overcrowded.
-Sometimes cells that were designed to hold a single man, now held three.
+Unfortunately, Ohio was forced to change this policy due to its growing prison population.
+It opened its cells to hardened criminals and the Reformatory became overcrowded.
+Cells that were designed to hold a single man now held three.
 The focus shifted from reformation to punishing unruly prisoners.
 The punishments were administered with antiquated and unforgiving torture devices the included "the butterfly," a form of electro-torture, water hoses, a sweatbox for non-white prisoners, and "The Hole" which was a small, barren and solitary confinement cell.
 Along with the possibility of being tortured, theinmates were also subjected to extreme violence from other inmates, horrific food, rat infestation, and infectious diseases.
-OSR, due to many difficult situations, closed its doors as a prison/reformatory in 1981.
-Upon being restored, the building is used for events, tours, haunted explorations and even a Haunted "Blood Prison" during the Halloween Season.
+OSR closed its doors as a prison/reformatory in 1981.

 This property, as part of our network, has been added for they may have history, validation or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also, do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.
 We are not responsible for the accuracy of the information provided on this listing, but offer it as a first step in finding your next haunted travel destination.
 Please do confirm with the property before making any plans to visit.
 If you visit, tour or investigate this property (or any of our properties), we are not responsible or held liable for any outcomes, lack of evidence or injuries associated with your travels.
 This is only for entertainment purposes, and information provided is only as found in public domains (or as offered by the associated contributor (as a claimed property).
 For more information, please read our TERMS OF SERVICE (linked below).